Welcome to today's edition of the Rush 24-7 podcast.

 When liberalism was rejected, liberals called themselves progressives.

-And now that progressives are being rejected, former liberals, former progressives, and now calling themselves the no label group.
+And now that progressives are being rejected, former liberals, former progressives are now calling themselves the no-label group.

 How many more changes are there going to be?

-Mayor Bloomberg is big in this group, and he has uh uh lots of money, which means he could easily have just paid for the designs that his group stole.
+Mayor Bloomberg is big in this group, and he has lots of money, which means he could easily have just paid for the designs that his group stole.

-And there's uh here the the the sign the icons, their logos are side by side here, is no question, uh, that they've been stolen, which is typical from the politico here.
+There is no question that they've been stolen, which is typical from the politico here.

 No labels short on Republicans.

-The group No Labels kicked off its first conference yesterday at New York's Columbia University with just one label largely absent.
+The group No Labels kicked off its first conference yesterday at New York's Columbia University with just one label largely absent, Republican.

-The nonpartisan initiative with the slogan, not left, not right, forward, is uh why would anybody want to emulate NBC MSNBC on their slogan?
+The nonpartisan initiative with the slogan not left, not right, forward is, why would anybody want to emulate MSNBC and their slogan?

-But the only Republicans present seemed to be those who had recently lost primary races, like South Carolina Representative Bob Inglis, Delaware Congressman Mike Castle, former Republicans like Charlie Christ, New York mayor Michael Bloomberg.
+But the only Republicans present seemed to be those who had recently lost primary races, like South Carolina Representative Bob Inglis, Delaware Congressman Mike Castle, former Republicans like Charlie Crist, New York Mayor Michael Bloomberg.

 No other senior elected Republican officials were in attendance, though a range of Democrats were present, some of them seeming a bit mystified by the bipartisan cast of the event.

-The stage was framed by two posters featuring a variety of half-red, half-blue animals, A giraffe, a small, uh, a snail, four penguins of bipartisanship staring back.
+The stage was framed by two posters featuring a variety of half-red, half-blue animals, a giraffe, a small, a snail, four penguins of bipartisanship staring back.

 These are the stolen icons and logos from a graphic artist.

-So again, uh what you have here is simply a bunch of people, a bunch of Democrats out of work who want to target big money politicians and get them to go in as a third party candidate or as an independent.
+So again, what you have here is simply a bunch of people, a bunch of Democrats out of work who want to target big money politicians and get them to go in as a third-party candidate or as an independent.

-If you were liberal Democrat or progressive, you wouldn't want to be labeled that either.
+If you were a liberal, Democrat, or progressive, you wouldn't want to be labeled that either.

-And they're sucking in a bunch of Republicans on this uh uh that makes it look like they are the future.
+And they're sucking in a bunch of Republicans on this that makes it look like they are the future.

 They are the smartest in the room.

-They are the ones with all the magnanimity, these no label people.
+They are the ones with all the magnanimity.

 American people want compromise.